AndyL86/gt-modellista/TESTING.md

 ### **Automated Testing Results: 90%**
 ![Automated Test Report](docs/testing/test-report.png)
-- Automated testing is an area that requires improvement, I ran into a number of roadblocks along the way and due to lack of knowledge and time constraints.
+- Automated testing is an area that requires improvement, I ran into a number of roadblocks along the way due to lack of knowledge and time constraints.
-- Test Views is the main area in need of improvement with a score of 74%.
+- Test Views is the main area in need of improvement with a score of 73%.
 Further research will be conducted into how I can improve on this score.

+### **Manual Testing**
+- To support the automated testing score I carried out thorough manual testing to find any possible errors or issues.

 <hr>